Victoria Mboko: The Next Big Thing in Women’s Tennis?

 In the semifinal, she saved a match point to overcome former Wimbledon champion Elena Rybakina 1–6, 7–5, 7–6(4).
 But her biggest achievement came in the final, where she rallied from a set down to defeat four-time major winner Naomi Osaka 2–6, 6–4, 6–1 and claim her first career WTA title — a WTA 1000 no less.

 With this victory, Mboko became the first Canadian wildcard to win the Canadian Open in the Open Era and the lowest-ranked champion in tournament history.
-She also joined Bianca Andreescu and Carling Bassett-Seguso as the only Canadian women to lift the trophy on home soil.
+She also joined Faye Urban and Bianca Andreescu as the only Canadian women to lift the trophy on home soil.

-The title catapulted her to a career-high World No. 24 — up from outside the Top 80 just two weeks earlier.
+The Canadian Open title catapulted her from outside the Top 80 into the world’s elite.
 Her composure under pressure, athletic shotmaking, and fearless mindset have marked her as one of the most exciting young players on the tour.

 Her emotional reaction after the final — collapsing to her knees in disbelief — was widely shared across social media, symbolizing not just personal triumph but a historic breakthrough for Black Canadian athletes in elite tennis.